Khartoum: 19th century

-In 1821, Khartoum was established 15 mi north of the ancient city of Soba, by Ismail Kamil Pasha, the third son of Egypt's ruler, Muhammad Ali Pasha, who had just incorporated Sudan into his realm.
-Originally, Khartoum served as an outpost for the Egyptian Army, but the settlement quickly grew into a regional centre of trade.
-It also became a focal point for the slave trade.
-Later, it became the administrative center and official capital of Sudan.
+In 1821, Khartoum was established 15 mi north of the ancient city of Soba, by Isma'il Kamil Pasha, the third son of Egypt's ruler, Muhammad Ali Pasha, who had just incorporated Sudan into his realm.
+Originally, Khartoum served as an outpost for the Egyptian Army.
+Egypt shifted the seat of the colonial government from Wad Madani to Khartoum in 1823, which became a permanent settlement and underwent rapid development in the next decades.
+With its elevation to capital status, Khartoum quickly grew into a regional center of trade, serving as a rest area on the caravan route from Ethiopia to Egypt, but also becoming a major focal point for the slave trade.